 The years that followed were accompanied by consistent touring until the pandemic interruption, but in 2021 Tracey emerged from the quieter times with her second album, Eyes Forward.
 It featured four successful WAM Song Of The Year Award-nominated singles – Gotta Get Out, Eyes Forward, Darkness In The Light and Haunted.

 Looking into 2024, Tracey finds herself in a similar situation as she did when she decided to go full-time into music following her horse-riding accident.
 At the end of 2021 she sustained a mild traumatic brain injury, but just as before she pressed on with renewed vigour.
-Her new single, Everything Is Changing, is testament to that.
+Her single, Everything Is Changing, (October 2023) was a testament to that.

 “The song’s got a positive message of, ‘Yeah, I'm down but you just watch me, I can claw my way back.
 It's not going to take hold’.
 I've certainly clung onto that.”

-Everything Is Changing was again produced by James Newhouse, the pair have so far completed four new songs and will work towards a series of single releases culminating in her third album.
+Everything Is Changing was again produced by James Newhouse, the pair have so far completed five new songs and will work towards a series of single releases culminating in her third album.

-As ever Tracey’s songwriting and her performances are fuelled by her openness and the unique bond she has created with her audience.
+As ever Tracey’s songwriting and her performances are fueled by her openness and the unique bond she has created with her audience.

 ACHIEVEMENTS